Matrimer/hootwm/README.md

  * Install xcb
  * Edit Makefile
  * Compile with `make clean install`
+## Bugs
+ * When closing a program, it sometimes act as if the program was still there
 ## Goals
  * Keep it small, keep the code quality and readability good.
 ## To do